SCOTUS Decision Roudup

 How do landmark Supreme Court decisions affect our lives?
 What does the 2nd Amendment really say?
 Why does the Senate have so much power?
 Civics 101 is the podcast about how our democracy works…or is supposed to work, anyway.

-NHPR hosts Civics 101, a government show with 363 episodes published.
+Unknown Host hosts Civics 101, a history show with 375 episodes published.

 Today in our continued exploration of why the US is the way it is, we get to Article I. Why did the framers design Congress the way they did?
 Why did the small states come out so far ahead?
 And what, potentially, would J